COMCIFS/comcifs.github.io/accepted/ddlm_dictionary_style_guide.md

    semicolon-delimited and the other is not, the semicolon-delimited value has an internal indent of `loop align - 1`.

+11. Values of the `_method.expression` attribute are always presented as semicolon-delimited text strings following the formatting and prefixing rules of regular strings as specified in section 2.1.
+    This allows to keep a more uniform layout of the dREL code throughout the dictionary file.

 #### Examples

 ```